microsoft/SynapseHealthAssessment/README.md

 Folders and files

 - AssessmentList.xlsx: List of all of the tests we plan to run and the current development status
+- Synapse Health Check.Delivery Instructions.docs.
+This is the overall delivery instructions.
+As you author or modify scripts, add the documentation in here.
+Copy the existing formatting (e.g. the CCI section) in order to maintain the TOC format.
 - SQL_Scripts: Folder to hold all sql scripts that back up certain tests.
 AssessmentList.xlsx will link to these locations

 ## Game Plan